 Teaching Assistant duties will be communicated to you in a letter from us mid-summer.

 TA Training.
-The Teaching Support Centre offers 2 1/2 day Teaching Assistant Training Program (TATP) sessions during June, August, and September, as well as a one-day workshop (TA Day) early in September.
-Although this training is optional, we recommend that teaching assistants attend at least one of these options, especially those who have not held a Teaching Assistantship in the past.
-Visit each respective web site for further information and to register.
+The Teaching Support Centre offers 2 1/2 day Teaching Assistant Training Program (TATP) sessions during June, August, and September.
+This training is strongly recommended, especially for anyone who has not held a Teaching Assistantship in the past.
+For those not able to attend the TATP, a condensed one-day workshop (TA Day) is offered early in September.
+Visit each respective website for further information and to register.

 The Teaching Assistantship is offered in the Fall and Winter Terms only.
 Teaching Assistants are paid in monthly installments, by direct deposit, on the second last banking day of each of the months of: September, October, November, December, January, February, March, April.
 The value of a full Teaching Assistantship is $12,699 (including vacation pay).
 This corresponds to 280 hours of work (approximately 10 hours per week) commencing on September 1 of the academic year and terminating on April 30 of the academic year.
 The work assignment may on occasion exceed 10 hours in any one week.
 Duties are assigned by the Department Chair and may include: conducting one-hour tutorials; holding office hours; marking assignments, essays, and examinations; assisting with teaching aids (i.e., setting up of audio-visual equipment); assisting with preparation of exams; assisting with compilation and recording of grades; proctoring of examinations; conducting teaching evaluations.
 Under an agreement between the University and the Society of Graduate Students, MA students in the thesis stream are guaranteed continued TA funding (or equivalent funding) in the second year of their MA program, provided the 78% average is maintained and program requirements are met.